Create Your Garden

 Nelumbo nucifera (Sacred Lotus)

-Sacred Lotus, Chinese Arrowroot, Chinese Waterlily, East Indian Lotus, Egyptian Sacred Bean, Padma, Water Bean, Indian Lotus, Eastern Lotus
+Sacred Lotus, Chinese Arrowroot, Chinese Waterlily, East Indian Lotus, Egyptian Sacred Bean, Padma, Water Bean, Indian Lotus, Eastern Lotus, Lotus

 Nelumbo nucifera, Sacred Lotus, Chinese Arrowroot, Chinese Waterlily, East Indian Lotus, Egyptian Sacred Bean, Padma, Water Bean, Indian Lotus, Eastern Lotus